 The Pomerol plateau is the home to all the best Pomerol producers.
-Inside the Pomerol plateau, the quality of the terroir varies, due to differences in the soils, slopes and exposures.
+While the plateau of Pomerol might appear flat when you are there, the slopes in Pomerol allow for elevations that range from 7 meters up to 39 meters, (128 feet) at the peak of the Pomerol plateau.
+The highest point in Pomerol is at Petrus, on what is known as the hill of Petrus.
+Even though the Pomerol plateau is compact, the quality of the terroir varies, due to differences in the soils, slopes and exposures.
 The terroir of the Pomerol plateau is a complex blend of clay, gravel, sand, crasse de fer and iron oxide.
 The plateau has slopes, referred to as terraces.
 Depending on where you are in regards to the terraces and the plateau, you can find 2 to 3 levels of different terraces before you get to the flatter terroir.

 The clay soils in Pomerol are unique.
 The types of clay found in Pomerol are what gives many of the wines it’s sensuous, rich and opulent character.
 Clay is produced from degraded limestone, which explains why you often find limestone and clay located in the same terroir.
 This takes place because limestone is high in pH and calcium, which eventually breaks down due to time and erosion.
 Clay soils can contain a high, CEC, also known as Citation Exchange Capacity.
 That CEC is important as it allows the soil to help bring more nutrients into the grape vines.
 Because of the relationship between limestone and clay, the clay possesses many of the chemical compounds and nutrients that add to the uniqueness of the terroir; including calcium, pH and other trace minerals, that along with the CEC, help the soils to retain water and feed the vines.